creativescala/creative-scala/src/pages/hof/parametric-curves.md

 ![A point represented in cartesian (x and y) coordinates and polar (radius and angle) coordinates](./src/pages/hof/representation.pdf+svg){#fig:hof:representation}

-We can create points in the cartesian representation using `Point(Double, Double) where the two parameters are the x and y coordinates`, and in the polar representation using `Point(Double, Angle)` where we specify the radius and the angle.
+We can create points in the cartesian representation using `Point(Double, Double)` where the two parameters are the x and y coordinates, and in the polar representation using `Point(Double, Angle)` where we specify the radius and the angle.
 The table below shows the main methods on `Point`.

 +----------------------------+---------+----------------------------+---------------------------+
 | Constructor                |Type     | Description                | Example                   |